bugswithblas/bugswithblas.com/content/posts/bscp reflections and tips.md

 ---
-title: Burp Suite Certified Practitioner in 2025 -  Reflections and Lessons Learned
+title: "How I Became a Burp Suite Certified Practitioner in 2025: Reflections and Tips"
-description:
+description: "Discover my journey to becoming a Burp Suite Certified Practitioner in 2025, including lessons learned, challenges faced, and tips for success in cybersecurity."
 showTableOfContents: true
 tags:
   - Burp